All posts

 Can QuickBooks or Xero handle non-resident LLC bookkeeping?

-Both QuickBooks Online and Xero can handle the bookkeeping component — transaction categorization, bank reconciliation, and financial reporting — for non-resident LLCs.
-Neither platform files tax returns or Form 5472.
-The multi-currency capabilities needed by many non-resident founders are available at higher tiers: Xero Established ($62/mo) and QuickBooks Essentials ($50/mo) or above.
-The Xero vs QuickBooks comparison maps the differences in detail.
+Yes, for the bookkeeping part.
+Both handle transaction categorization, bank reconciliation, and financial reporting.
+Neither files tax returns or Form 5472.
+Multi-currency requires higher tiers: Xero Established ($62/mo) or QuickBooks Essentials ($50/mo).
+See the Xero vs QuickBooks comparison for details.

 How much does bookkeeping cost for a non-resident LLC annually?